 - Leafy greens

-Don’t feed your pet hedgehog starchy veg, such as corn, potatoes and celery.
+Don’t feed your pet hedgehog starchy veg, such as potatoes and celery.
 Hedgies don’t process vegetation so well.
 If you give them vegetables, make sure they’re diced.
 Cook harder vegetables, such as carrots, to make them softer.